 BFR training focuses on the metabolic aspect of strength training and allows for strength gains at much lower intensities.
-This allows for early optimal loading intervention for healing tissue that is not capable of sustaining the higher loads necessary for full recovery.
-To put this in perspective, a straight leg raise exercise with BFR, while allowing tissues to heal, is comparable to a traditional body weight squat.
+This allows for early optimal loading intervention for healing tissue that is not capable of sustaining the higher loads necessary for a full recovery.
+To put this in perspective, a straight leg raise exercise with BFR, while allowing tissues to heal, is comparable to a traditional bodyweight squat.

 There are two primary triggers to create physiological changes in muscle strength and hypertrophy.
-First, mechanical stress and second, metabolic stress.
-After acute or repeated bouts of appropriate mechanical stress to the muscles that exceeds tissue capacity, IGF-1 and mTOR hormones are released, which are the driving force of muscle growth and hypertrophy.
+First, mechanical stress, and second, metabolic stress.
+After acute or repeated bouts of appropriate mechanical stress to the muscles that exceed tissue capacity, IGF-1 and mTOR hormones are released, which are the driving force of muscle growth and hypertrophy.
 When triggered, it sends a cascade effect that activates satellite cells in the sarcolemma to proliferate and bind to the muscle cells to create new muscle fibers.

 BFR training with the use of pneumatic tourniquets allows for arterial blood ow to a region while restricting venous blood ow return.
 This restriction creates a more robust anabolic environment for muscle growth and strength during rest periods, without joint stress or damage to non-contractile tissue.

 It has been demonstrated that BFR training increases the endocrine response and release of hormones such as GH and IGF-1, needed for protein synthesis, by 200-300%.
 This heightens the cell signaling for hypertrophy and strength gains.
 GH also supports the building of non-contractile tissues which is needed after surgery or a severe injury.

 The patient populations appropriate for the use of BFR training include:

 Prehab/Rehab – Injuries including sprains/ strains, Osteoarthritis, post-op patients such as TKA, ACL’s, RTC Repair, non-weight bearing patients.
-It is ideal for the patient needing early strength gains to improve function, while minimizing the mechanical stress to the muscle and joint.
+It is ideal for the patient needing early strength gains to improve function while minimizing the mechanical stress to the muscle and joint.

-Athletes and Strength Training – May be used during rest days to reduce mechanical load on muscles but continue to make strength gains.
+Athletes and Strength Training – May be used during rest days to reduce the mechanical load on muscles but continue to make strength gains.

 General Population -Walking endurance and strength training for the aging population, depending on health status and clinical presentation.

 BFR venous return restriction has substantial benefits within the physical therapy practice.
-It allows for early optimal loading interventions for healing tissue that cannot sustain the necessary higher loads that are needed for safe and quick recovery, while minimizing injury to healing tissue.
+It allows for early optimal loading interventions for healing tissue that cannot sustain the necessary higher loads that are needed for safe and quick recovery while minimizing injury to healing tissue.